-Past training clients include Transport for London, architecture firms such as Cullinan Studio and AHMM, and Osmond Ergonomics.
+Past training clients include Transport for London, Osmond Ergonomics, and architecture firms such as Cullinan Studio, AHMM, and JTP.
 Our strong track record of knowledge-sharing activities has included speaking engagements at RIBA, Clerkenwell Design Week, Johnson Controls Intelligent Workplace Seminar, May Design Series, and the Construction Industry Council.
 Core topics include:

 In 2014 we delivered the UK’s first Workspace Well-Being course in partnership with International Workplace, training participants specifically in how to promote individual and organizational well-being through workspace design and management.
 The day-length training consists of three modules, which can be compressed or offered independently: